Pará: Climate

-A tropical rainforest climate is a type of tropical climate in which there is no dry season — all months have mean precipitation values of at least 60 mm.
-It is usually found at latitudes within five degrees of the equator — which are dominated by the Intertropical Convergence Zone.
-The equatorial climate is denoted Af in the Köppen climate classification.
+All of Pará has a tropical climate, with most areas having a tropical monsoon climate (Köppen Am) with a drier season from July to November.
+The driest months are usually September and October with around 30 mm, whilst February to April are the wettest with between 350 and 450 mm.
+In the extreme south and east this grades into a tropical savanna climate (Aw) with less rainfall and a more pronounced dry season in the middle of the year, whilst parts of the north have a tropical rainforest climate (Köppen Af) with over 60 mm in all months and an annual total of around 2500 mm.

+Temperatures throughout Pará are uniformly hot with high relative humidity.
+Maxima are typically between 30 and 34 C, and minima around 22 C year-round.

 Vegetation

+Tree-cover loss year in Pará, 2001-2024, from the Global Forest Change dataset.

 The Amazon represents over half of the planet's remaining rainforests and comprises the largest and most species-rich tracts of tropical rainforest in the world.
 Wet tropical forests are the most species-rich biome, and tropical forests in the Americas are consistently more species rich than the wet forests in Africa and Asia.
 As the largest tract of tropical rainforest in the Americas, the Amazonian rainforests have unparalleled biodiversity.
 More than one-third of all species in the world live in the Amazon rainforest The largest biodiversity of the planet is present across the state of Pará.